codersmoixan/vue3-makestyles/doc/english.md

 <br />
 The api implementation draws on <a href="https://github.com/mui/material-ui/blob/master/packages/mui-styles/src/makeStyles/makeStyles.js">mui</a>，Some tool functions are borrowed from <a href="https://github.com/UX-and-I/vue3-styled-components">vue3-styled-components</a>.
 <br />
 Reading this document will help you use makeStyles.
-The following examples use `jsx` encoding.
+The following examples use `jsx` encoding

 English <a href="https://github.com/codersmoixan/vue3-makestyles/doc/chinese.md">中文文档</a>